fablab-wue/piTelex/README.md

 To use a Telex as an USB-device you can use an USB-serial-converter based on a CH340 chip (other chips from FTDI and Prolofic don't work at 50 baud, 5 data-bits, 1.5 stop-bits).

+The commutate circuit (drawn in cyan) is optional and only needed when the telex is using a FSG.
+Without a FSG the cyan area can be removed.

 ![TelexOverview](TelexCH340.png)

 To use router and FSG functionality the adapter hardware can be connected directly to a Raspberry Pi.